SE::Yandex::Balaboba - Balaboba text parser

 They were very friendly pigs.

-They helped each other in everything, and if something happened to one of them, the other brother would always come to the rescue.
+They helped each other in everything, and if something happened to one of them, the other brother always came to the rescue.

-One day it snowed heavily, and the brothers decided to hide from it in their houses.
+One day it started snowing heavily, and the brothers decided to hide from it in their houses.

-But then the gray wolf came out from around the corner.
+But then a gray wolf came around the corner.

 He was hungry and saw that there were no doors in the houses.